Debra Morgan: Casting and characterization

 Carpenter found out Debra would not survive near the end of the hiatus, and her only stipulation was not wanting Dexter to kill her, preferring a suicide before coming around to the death as it was depicted in the series proper.
 She wanted the character to die and was unsure of "know what kind of peace she would have found there because Dexter always would have been in that place.
 She always would have been making sure she was piling enough dirt on the secrets that existed with Dexter.
 I’m not sure a happy ending was possible for her.
 This was her happy ending."
-Executive producer Sara Colleton said that while Debra's death was not planned from the beginning of the series, they mapped it out two years in advance and that Debra's passing "was the only fitting punishment" for Dexter instead of his own demise.
+Executive producer Sara Colleton said that while Debra's death was not planned from the beginning of the series, they mapped it out two years in advance and that Debra's death "was the only fitting punishment" for Dexter instead of his own demise.

 In July 2021, it was announced Carpenter would reprise her role in Dexter: New Blood.
 Carpenter first had conversations with Showtime in 2019 on a possible Dexter revival and how her character would be involved.
 She "wanted to come back and haunt him, comfort him, console him, encourage him, love him, hate him, and ruin him."
 Carpenter began her acting preparation with an imagining of Dexter pulling Debra from Heaven before she realized "that it was his hell, not hers.
 She's resting in peace."
-At the start of New Blood, it has been ten years since Dexter killed anyone, which Michael C. Hall says allows him to "have this imagined relationship with his dead sister that he wasn’t able to have even when she was alive."
-It is only as he starts to kill again that the previously "placid, serene, soothing" visions of Debra become more antagonistic as she represents the internal struggle Dexter is having.
+At the start of New Blood, it has been 10 years since Dexter killed anyone, which Hall says allows him to "have this imagined relationship with his dead sister that he wasn’t able to have even when she was alive."
+It is only as he starts to kill again that the previously "placid, serene, soothing" visions of Debra become more antagonistic, as she represents the internal struggle Dexter is having.

 In May 2024, Molly Brown was cast as Debra in the prequel series Dexter: Original Sin.
 Brown said she had never "gotten to play the entire emotional bandwidth of a character the way that I got to with this role" and noted that she had a similar way of speaking to the character, reflecting that she had previously been told "when a role is meant for you it will be for you, and I truly think me getting this opportunity is proof of that.”

 In 2025, Carpenter confirmed she would not appear in Dexter: Resurrection: "I am pretty focused where I am, and I feel like I've completed that box.
 I'm proud of it.
 I hope that they're having a wonderful time.
 And I'm so happy for the fans to have more to chew on."